WolfpackMC/Wolfpack-Odin/index.md

     - If you are running Linux/macOS, you might need to right click the instance before starting, go to the `Settings` tab and select `Custom commands`.
 Set the `$INST_DIR\src\multimc.bat` to `$INST_DIR/src/multimc.sh` and add an `sh` at the beginning.

+## Server

+Main server is up.
+To connect, use `vulpera.com` as your address field and you should be able to connect.

 ### Questions & Concerns

 As always, you can contact me on any of my [networks](https://github.com/kalkafox) for any help.